LeKinaSa/tvvs-proj/assignments/2/report.md

             - int `length`: negative value, 0, smaller than `text` length, same as `text` length, bigger than `text` length
         3. Constraints / Invalid Input
             - String `text`: null
-            - int `length`: negative value (invalid), 0 and smaller than `text` length are the same when refering to the normal string
+            - int `length`: negative value (invalid), 0 and smaller than `text` length are the same when referring to the normal string
         4. Combinations
             | String `text` | int `length` |
             | --- | --- |